trubadur-app/trubadur/README.md

 ## Suggest a feature

 Do you want to suggest a new feature to the developers of the Trubadur application?
 We happily take suggestions for new features.
 However, they can only be developed if any of the developers have the time for it and if the developers agree that the feature is needed.
 To suggest a new feature, you can do so by going to [this page](https://github.com/trubadur-app/trubadur/issues) and creating a new issue.
-Please add the label "enhancement", and describe the feature you are suggesting.
+Please add the label **enhancement**, and describe the feature you are suggesting.
 Please make sure that the feature has not been suggested already, before you create a new issue.

 ## Missing chord

 Is there a chord missing in the application?
 This is apparent by the chord not being recognized by the application.
 Example:

 You can report it by going to [this page](https://github.com/trubadur-app/trubadur/issues) and creating a new issue.
 Please check before if the missing chord has already been reported.
-If you create a new issue, add the label "missing chord" to the new issue.
+If you create a new issue, add the label **missing chord** to the new issue.
 You can assist with adding the chord to the application by filling out the following template and adding it to the issue:

 ```
 Chord: